LongingForHome/Kaltura-Embedded-Events/README.md

 >   * liveStreamEntry->recordingOptions : options that allow further specification of how recordings should be handled.
 Ex: liveStreamEntry->recordingOptions->shouldCopyThumbnail allows specifying if the recording should inherit the thumbnail of the live entry.
 > * Add a thumbnail for the session by using either [a hosted file](https://developer.kaltura.com/api-docs/service/liveStream/action/updateOfflineThumbnailFromUrl) or [uploading one](https://developer.kaltura.com/api-docs/service/liveStream/action/updateOfflineThumbnailJpeg).
 > * Now that we have the liveStream *entry*, we need to take a couple extra steps to ensure we define it as a Webcast session:
->   * We need to add a couple of metadata values to the liveStream to classify it as a Webcast.
+>   * We need to add a few metadata values to the liveStream to classify it as a Webcast and set some settings.
 There are many possible metadata schemas in Kaltura, so we need to look up the appropriate ones for this.
 We can do so using the *[metadataProfile.list()](https://developer.kaltura.com/api-docs/service/metadataProfile/action/list) API* to find them and then use the *[metadata.add()](https://developer.kaltura.com/api-docs/service/metadata/action/add) API* to set the metadata values for the *entry*.
 >     * Find the metadataProfile for "KwebcastProfile":
 >       * filter = new KalturaMetadataProfileFilter()
 >       * filter->metadataObjectTypeEqual = KalturaMetadataObjectType::ENTRY